 You can easily open and edit Microsoft Word documents directly in Google Docs with this handy Chrome extension.
 You can also download your Google doc as a Word document (.docx) and vice versa without risking changes to the file formatting.
 Find out how to convert a Microsoft Office file into a Google doc here.

 2. Add functionality with Google Chrome extensions

 You can also add new features to Google Docs by downloading Google Chrome extensions on the Chrome Web Store.
 This will allow you to tailor your user experience and add additional features and functionality to your document.

 These simple add-on applications can make the life of a journalist much easier.
 By improving your user experience, these tools for article writing can supercharge your editorial workflow and increase productivity in exactly the way you need to.
 There are plugins and extensions for just about anything.

 At LOYAL, we’ve created a Google Chrome extension that embeds straight into your Google Doc.
 It allows you to search the internet as you type.
-Run our Editorial Research Assistant from inside your document to gather the most relevant sources of information to help you with your piece.
+Run our Archive Search and News Search tools from inside your document to gather the most relevant sources of information to help you with your piece.

 3. Ease of collaboration

 Google Docs allows teams to effortlessly access and edit the same document at the same time so there’s no confusion over which file is the most up-to-date version.
 Collaborators don’t even need a Google account to view or edit shared Google documents.

 — Google Docs (@googledocs) September 3, 2020